If It Happened Onchain, Did It Happen In Real Life?

 I’ve gained a fair amount of subscribers recently, and many of you are more politically and philosophically inclined.
 You’re interested in substantive discourse, not talking about digital tokens bouncing around.
 Good.
 Me too.

-This essay applies to crypto, but not just crypto.
 The way I view and address crypto is as a political and social vehicle, with a financial veneer.
-Crypto is fundamentally a conduit for political aims; if you distill down what’s really being built here, that’s the only reason for this industry to exist.
+Crypto is fundamentally a conduit for political aims.
 “Decentralization” is a deeply political statement, masquerading as an engineering decision.

 Crypto is an unavoidably political technology, with puppy coin and monkey picture scaffolding.
 It’s a Fourth-Turning-style disruption of state soft power, but it has a nasty habit of donning a clown suit and not taking itself very seriously.
-It’s the first new major asset class in history where retail got there first, maybe this is why.
+It’s the first new major asset class in history where retail got there first, perhaps this is why.

 I address this industry on the serious grounds it deserves.
-So, if you have no interest in crypto or see it as a nihilistic casino, good, I think you’ve come to the right place.
+So if you have no interest in crypto or see it as a nihilistic casino, good, I think you’ve come to the right place.
 It’s a whole lot more than that, and it’s understandable why you bucket it that way.
-The vast majority who work in this industry don’t understand the social and political repercussions of what they’re building either.

-There is a well-known maxim in crypto: “code is law”.
-This means that what the code executes and what happens on the blockchain is final.
-The system produces the outcomes it’s supposed to via the code it rigidly follows.
+The system produces the outcomes it’s supposed to via code it rigidly follows.
 When I say “code is law”, I’m referring to this philosophy.

 If It Happened Onchain, Did It Happen In Real Life?